Fudan-iGEM/2025-wiki/pages/human-practices.md

 - Our team participated in the *Synthetic Biology Forum* at the Suzhou Biopharmaceutical Technology Conference, where we explored the latest advancements and learned how industry leaders are leveraging synthetic biology for product development.
 - Discussions and presentations broadened our perspective on the applications of *synthetic biology* in real-world contexts, helping us refine our project concept and align it more closely with industrial needs.
-- By presenting our project—using *Saccharomyces cerevisiae* to track antibiotic resistance targets—we received valuable feedback from professionals in leading biopharmaceutical companies.
-They shared insights into current R&D pipelines, screening strategies, and future directions in antibiotic resistance research.
+- By presenting our project—using *Saccharomyces cerevisiae* to track drug resistance targets—we received valuable feedback from professionals in leading biopharmaceutical companies.
+They shared insights into current R&D pipelines, screening strategies, and future directions in drug resistance research.
 - We established connections with several company representatives, enabling us to maintain communication and integrate industrial perspectives into the ongoing evolution of our project.

 Following these industrial dialogues, we learned how practical implementation could transform scientific prototypes into viable tools for society.

 ### Attend Jiangsu-Zhejiang-Shanghai iGEM Regional Meet-up